 Robinson went on to say that the Chapman-led racism actually helped to bring that Dodgers team closer together.
 The Dodgers would go 94-60 in 1947, with Robinson winning the Rookie of the Year Award and the team reaching the World Series.

 In April of 2016, the Philadelphia City Council unanimously passed a resolution that aimed to apologize for how Robinson had been treated by Chapman and the Phillies, as Marc Tracy of The New York Times chronicled tremendously at the time.

 There’s a scene in “42” where Dodgers Hall of Fame shortstop Pee Wee Reese tells Robinson “maybe tomorrow we’ll all wear 42, that way they won’t tell us apart.”
-As it turns out, the Phillies franchise, who treated Robinson abhorrently when he first broke the color barrier, has come full circle.
-They’re now wearing No. 42 for an entire weekend series, one that features two nationally televised games.
+As it turns out, the Phillies and the entire league wear No. 42 now on Jackie Robinson Day.
 Perhaps the encouragement of Handley 73 years ago played a small role in getting the organization to this moment.

 MORE FROM PHILLIES NATION

-- Through 2 Years, Who Has Been Better – Bryce Harper Or Manny Machado?
+- Through 3 Years, Who Has Been Better — Bryce Harper Or Manny Machado